 - Gas safety checks will continue in line with government social distancing guidance, and this will be updated if the guidance changes

-- Our offices in Inverness, Bellshill and Edinburgh are closed and all office-based staff are working from home
+- Our offices in Inverness, Bellshill and Edinburgh (and the ANCHO office in Irvine) are closed and all office-based staff are working from home

 - We have sought clarity on which of our staff should leave their homes to carry out essential work, and our definition at present is: staff providing essential services at our sheltered and retirement courts, all staff at our extra care housing in Edinburgh, staff who carry out emergency repairs, and Care & Repair staff.